Veluga/Thalia-Backtesting-Tool/Initial-business-case.md

 ### Competitor analysis

-Our competitors are of two types.
-Financial advisors, who offer backtesting as part of their service, and competing financial software.
+Our competitors are of two types - financial advisors, who offer backtesting as part of their service, and competing financial software.
 We have already established that we do not aim to compete with the service provided by financial advisors, as they satisfy another demand altogether.
 Our main competitors are thus other pieces of software that offer backtesting features.
 Some of these are broker and various third-party trading software, such as Fidelity, MetaTrader and NinjaTrader.
 They are also typically heavily priced due to their nature as a trading software.
 Other companies, such as ETFreplay, do not offer trading as a service, and solely focus on backtesting.
 There is a wide range of these as well, considering their quality and pricing.
 Most companies of both groups decided to commercialise their products based on a monthly/yearly subscription model, but some of them also offer lifetime licenses.
 For trading software this ranges between \$100 and \$300 per month, which can be significantly lowered by a lifetime/yearly subscription.
 However, for a small retail investor who would not use this software on a daily basis, investing hundreds of dollars into a financial software would not be worth it.
 On the other hand, for a simple backtesting software this range is \$0 - \$200, and the quality varies with it as well.
 Some investors are even willing test their portfolios manually, i.e. with the help of excel or using a programming language such as Python, R or MATLAB.
 The use of these methods shows that there is indeed demand for a high-quality, affordable backtester.